 - Professor Ijeoma Uchegbu

-Professor Uchegbu is a Professor of Pharmaceutical Nanoscience at University College London (UCL).
-She is also UCL’s Pro-Vice Provost for Africa and The Middle East, the Provosts’ Envoy for Race Equality and Chief Scientific Officer of Nanomerics Ltd, specialising in drug delivery solutions for poorly water-soluble drugs, peptides and nucleic acids.
+Professor Ijeoma Uchegbu is a Professor of Pharmaceutical Nanoscience at the University College London (UCL).
+She is also UCL’s Pro-Vice Provost for Africa and The Middle East, the Provosts’ Envoy for Race Equality, and Chief Scientific Officer of Nanomerics Ltd, specialising in drug delivery solutions for poorly water-soluble drugs, peptides, and nucleic acids.

 Her research group looks to exploit fundamental physical chemistry principles to fabricate functional pharmaceutical nanoparticles – nanomedicines.
-Her work covers runs from mollecular design of functional pharmaceutical excipients to the dosage form’s in vivo characteristics, including designs and synthesises polymers which assemble tailored nanoparticles with predictable, size, morphology, drug loading and drug transport properties.
-Her group has successfully designed pharmaceutical nanosystems which deliver: genes and siRNA to tumours, nanoparticles to facilitate the oral absorption of hydrophobic drugs and peptides to the brain via the nasal, oral and intravenous routes.
+Her work covers runs from the molecular design of functional pharmaceutical excipients to the dosage form’s in vivo characteristics, including designs and synthesises polymers that assemble tailored nanoparticles with predictable, size, morphology, drug loading, and drug transport properties.
+Her group has successfully designed pharmaceutical nanosystems which deliver: genes and siRNA to tumours, and nanoparticles to facilitate the oral absorption of hydrophobic drugs and peptides to the brain via the nasal, oral, and intravenous routes.